hujhax/austin-improv-wiki/Lindsey McGowen.md

 **Lindsey McGowen** is a technical improvisor.

 ## Summary
-Lindsey has a fancy piece of paper that says she knows stuff about technical theater, but decided theater-as-a-day-job made it less fun and took a break from theater from 2006-2013.
+Lindsey has an expensive piece of paper that says she knows stuff about technical theater.
+While at school she stage managed and did lighting work for the  collegiate improv troupe, but then decided upon graduating that theater-as-a-day-job made it less fun and took a break from theater from 2006-2013.

 Since moving to Austin in early 2014, she immediately jumped into the local improv scene and has been running tech for shows at both [[The Hideout Theatre]] and [[The Institution Theater]].
 She specializes in scoring and sound effects.